pip-services/pip-services-docs/content/en/node/tutorials/data_microservice/step5.md

 ---
 type: docs
 no_list: true
 title: "Step 5.
-Implementing an HTTP service (with tests)"
+Implementing an HTTP service"
-linkTitle: "Step 5"
+linkTitle: "Step 5.
+HTTP service"
 ---

 The Pip.Services Toolkit has a dedicated component in the RPC module for processing external requests.
 To make use of this service, create a new class `BeaconsHttpServiceV1`, extending the `CommandableHttpService` class: